Aman-chandel-001/first-repo/README.md

 # first-repo
-This is a first repo for Git &amp; GitHub
+This is a first repo for Git &amp; GitHub.